 Want to buy Facebook fans?
 Why not buy some Twitter followers to boot?
 There are companies that you can actually pay money to to achieve this.
-Nw there are companies not only selling LinkedIn connections, but also saying if you use them to create a LinkedIn Group, they will make sure it gets filled with (name your price) members!
+Now there are companies not only selling LinkedIn connections, but also saying if you use them to create a LinkedIn Group, they will make sure it gets filled with (name your price) members!
+This is the background for why I have changed my mind about the LIONs LinkedIn movement.

 I have long ago deleted the term “LION” from my profile and have already left groups that are purely associated with the movement.
 Why?
 To me, they were attracting the wrong type of users and I ended up getting invites from many apparently fake profiles.
 I wrote some time ago about how to spot a fake LinkedIn profile, but I was surprised the other day when I received an invite request from a face that I actually recognized that had a completely different name!
 Crazy, right?